fzheng/hlbot/README.md

 Adaptive broadcast interval: 1000ms (≤10 clients), 500ms (≤25), 250ms (>25).

 ## Pagination Strategy
 Trades are ordered by `at desc, id desc`.
-Cursor = the last trade's ISO timestamp → supply as `beforeAt` to fetch older pages.
-This prevents misordering that can occur with pure id‑based pagination when inserts are slightly out of chronological order.
+Cursor = `{ beforeAt, beforeId }` from the last trade in a page.
+Supplying both ensures that fills sharing the exact same millisecond timestamp remain reachable while still preventing misordering that pure id-based pagination can introduce.

 ## Refresh & Clear Workflow
 UI buttons: